CANTUS-Project/api/source/http_headers.rst

 Example
 ^^^^^^^

-In this example, we assume that Abbott (the Cantus API server) is operating at ``https://abbott.cantusproject.org:8888/`` and that a user enters ``https://app.cantusproject.org/`` in their browser to access the GUI Web app.
+In this example, we assume that Abbot (the Cantus API server) is operating at ``https://abbot.cantusproject.org:8888/`` and that a user enters ``https://app.cantusproject.org/`` in their browser to access the GUI Web app.
 From the perspective of the Cantus GUI Web app's author, one single request has been submitted---the "actual" request---meaning the browser automatically creates the preflight request.